 CECL will have the most significant impact on American banking since the Dodd-Frank Act was adopted.
 Models currently being developed indicate that bank profitability—and bank department profitability—will be affected as institutions charge for credit loss provisions on new loans and credit downgrades on existing loans.

-GCD will be working with Accenture and the IIF to help U.S. financial institutions benchmark their CECL models as they are developed.
-GCD will conduct deep methodological and calibration surveys and benchmarking studies in 2018.
-Institutions that would like to participate in the CECL work should contact Steve Bennett.
+GCD is working with Accenture and the IIF to help U.S. financial institutions benchmark their CECL models as they are developed.

 Step 1 was a deep CECL Methodology survey sponsored by Global Credit Data, the IIF and Accenture.
 The survey provided comparative information on bank’s planned methodologies for implementation of CECL.
 The questions focused on credit data and modeling for the C&I, CRE and Consumer portfolios.
 A public version of the survey results is available here.

 Step 2 was a benchmarking study among major US Banks..
 A public version of the results is available here.